hyeomans-cisco/sdwan_build/README.md

 # sdwan_build
 SDWAN builds within AWS

+Use terraform apply to build
+Use terraform destroy to remove everything from AWS

 This terraform file takes AMIs which you will need to provide, and builds an SDWAN pod of the following: